tamascsaba/web-zurich-2025-how-to-do-frontend-interview/slides/slides.md

 ## (Frontend) Interview process 🧑‍💻
  **Csaba Tamas**

-> Lessons learned from both sides of the table
+> Lessons learned from both sides of the table.
 > What to do and not to do.

 <!--